0xPolygon/polygon-docs/docs/cdk/get-started/deploy-rollup/intro.md

-Welcome to your step-by-step guide to implementing a full Polygon zkEVM network on the Goërli testnet as the L1 network.
+Welcome to your step-by-step guide to implementing a full CDK zkRollup EVM-compatible network on the Goërli testnet as the L1 network.

-Users with good internet connection can schedule a 2-hour window for completing the entire process in one go.

-However, in order to allow for in-between breaks, the process is aesthetically split into 6 steps.

-- [**First step**](index.md): Preliminary setup, checking system requirements and prerequisites variables.
+- [**First step**](intro.md): Preliminary setup, checking system requirements, and prerequisite variables.

 - [**Second step**](install-dependencies.md): Installing dependencies and downloading mainnet files.

 - [**Third step**](create-wallets.md): Creating wallets and deploying contracts.

-- [**Fourth step**](deploy-zknode.md): Deployment of the zkNode.
+- [**Fourth step**](deploy-node.md): Deployment of the zkRollup EVM-compatible node.

-- [**Fifth step**](configure-prover.md): Configuring the Prover and services.
+- [**Fifth step**](configure-prover.md): Configuring the prover and services.

 - [**Sixth step**](setup-goerli-node.md): Activating forced txs and bridging/claiming assets.

 !!!caution
-    Instructions in this document are subject to frequent updates as the zkEVM software is still in early development stages.
+    - Instructions in this document are subject to frequent updates as the software is still in early development stages.

-    Please report [here](https://support.polygon.technology/support/tickets/new) or reach out to our [support team on Discord](https://discord.com/invite/0xPolygon) if you encounter any issues.
+    - Please [open a ticket](https://support.polygon.technology/support/tickets/new) or reach out to our [support team on Discord](https://discord.com/invite/0xPolygon) if you encounter any issues.

 ## Overview and setting up

-Implementing the full stack Polygon zkEVM involves more than just running an RPC zkNode or the Prover to validate batches, and deploying Smart Contracts.
+Implementing the full stack Polygon CDK zkRollup EVM-compatible network involves more than just running an RPC zkNode or the Prover to validate batches and deploy smart contracts.
 In its entirety, it encompasses all these processes and more.

-The common rollup actors, mainly from the zkNode view, are the Sequencer, the Aggregator, the Synchroniser and the JSON RPC node.
-All these affect the L2 State.
+The common rollup actors are the sequencer, the aggregator, the synchroniser and the JSON RPC node.
+All these affect the L2 state.

-Also, the Aggregator uses the Prover to avail verifiable proofs of sequenced batches.
-And the sequenced batches are composed of transactions taken from the Pool DB.
+Also, the aggregator uses the prover to avail verifiable proofs of sequenced batches.
+And the sequenced batches are composed of transactions taken from the pool database.

 This highlights just a few main components.
-The rest of the zkEVM components and those working in the background, are listed in the next subsection.
+The rest of the components and those working in the background, are listed in the next subsection.

-### Why you need docker
+### Why you need Docker

-The modular design of the zkEVM allows for most components to be separately instantiated, and we therefore run each of these instances in a separate Docker container.
+The modular design of the CDK zkRollup EVM-compatible network allows for most components to be separately instantiated, and we therefore run each of these instances in a separate Docker container.

-The below table enlists all the zkEVM components/services and their corresponding container-names.
+The below table enlists all the CDK zkRollup EVM-compatible components/services and their corresponding container-names.

-Our zkEVM deployment-guide provides CLI commands to automatically create these Docker containers.
+Our CDK zkRollup EVM-compatible network deployment-guide provides CLI commands to automatically create these Docker containers.

 | Component         | Container            | Brief\ Description                                           |
 | :---------------- | :------------------- | ------------------------------------------------------------ |